What is a data architect? Skills, salaries, and how to become a data framework master

 What are different types of data architect?

 Data architecture is a complex and varied field, and different organizations and industries have unique needs when it comes to their data architects.
-Data architect Armando Vázquez identifies nine common types of data architects:
+Armando Vázquez, data architect at Popular Bank, identifies nine common types of data architects:

-Enterprise data architects oversee an organization’s overall data architecture, defining data architecture strategy and designing and implementing architectures.
+• Enterprise data architects oversee an organization’s overall data architecture, define data architecture strategy, and design and implement architectures.

 Data architect vs. data engineer

-The data architect and data engineer roles are closely related.
-In some ways, the data architect is an advanced data engineer.
-Data architects and data engineers work together to visualize and build the enterprise data management framework.
-The data architect is responsible to visualize the blueprint of the complete framework that data engineers then build.
+Data architect and data engineer roles are closely related.
+In some ways, the data architect is an advanced data engineer but they work together to visualize and build the enterprise data management framework.
+The data architect is responsible for visualizing the blueprint of the complete framework that data engineers then build.
 According to Dataversity, a producer of educational data management resources for business and IT professionals, data architects visualize, design, and prepare data in a framework that can be used by data scientists, data engineers, or data analysts.
 Data engineers assist data architects in building the working framework for data search and retrieval.

 Data architect vs. data scientist

-The data architect and data scientist roles are related, says Dataversity, but data architects focus on translating business requirements into technology requirements, defining data standards and principles, and building the model-development frameworks for data scientists to use.
-Data scientists are experts in applying computer science, mathematics, and statistics to building models.
+The data architect and data scientist roles are related, adds Dataversity, but data architects focus on translating business requirements into technology requirements, defining data standards and principles, and building the model-development frameworks for data scientists to use.
+Data scientists are experts in applying computer science, mathematics, and statistics to build models.

 How to become a data architect